Belize International Foundations

 Time needed for formation: The usual time required is up to 7 working days for the legalization of the documents and delivery by courier.

-When forming a Belize offshore foundation, ideally you should seek:
+When forming a Belize international foundation, ideally you should seek:

 - Tax-exempt or tax-free jurisdiction, including from local income taxes and capital gains taxes